kristijonas-ber/snake-in-the-box/README.md

 # Snake-in-the-Box

-The snake-in-the-box problem wants to find the longest *snake*—an induced path with no chords—in an $n$-dimensional hypercube $Q_n$.
-There are two approaches to this problem.
+The snake-in-the-box problem wants to find the longest snake—an induced path with no chords—in an $n$-dimensional hypercube.
+This repository covers two major approaches to this problem.

 | Track | Method | Result | Reach |
 |---|---|---|---|